 - identify best practices for ESInet and core system monitoring, including security, to support 99.999% reliability at the individual PSAP level.

 - address new types of calls for assistance entering 9-1-1 systems and the delivery of those calls through the system to the First Responders.

 - Internet of Things (IoT) & & External Applications WG, Co-Chairs Randall Gellens & Dwight Purtle, ENP A new Working Group on IoT (Internet of Things) and Apps (external applications) is seeking volunteers to assist in creating a document describing the impact of IoT devices and emergency applications on NG9-1-1, in cooperation and with input from NPSTC and other Public Safety organizations.
 This document will provide guidance to 9-1-1 professionals, application/device vendors, and data management/monitoring entities for NENA-endorsed methodology for NG9-1-1 interaction by IoT devices and emergency calling applications.
 The group may also determine mechanisms by which attachments (such as static image and video media) are either conveyed with or made available within a 9-1-1 call and determine how data provided by applications or devices is made available to and accessed by call takers and responders.
 Additionally, the WG may determine mechanisms (signaling etc.) by which applications and devices place automatic or manual 9-1-1 calls, including situations where the person initiating the call is remote, or gets bridged into a 9-1-1 call.
 Calls are Tuesdays 1:30-2:30 ET.

-- Telecommunication Denial of Service (TDoS) WG, Chair Patrick Voight A new Working Group is seeking volunteers to develop an Information document focused on Telecommunication Denial of Service Attacks.
-An organizational call to discuss and refine the Working Group Charter will likely be held in December with regular Working Group call commencing in early January.
+- Telecommunication Denial of Service (TDoS) WG, Chair Patrick Voigt A new Working Group is seeking volunteers to develop an Information document focused on Telecommunication Denial of Service Attacks.
+An organizational call to discuss and refine the Working Group Charter will likely be held in February with regular Working Group call commencing in early March.